 - Food bowls

-- Wee-wee pads (these are great to put in the bathroom at hotels for emergencies)
+- Wee-wee pads (these are great to put in the bathroom at hotels for emergencies, under a litter box, inside a crate, etc.)

 Tips on how to optimize your move

 Leave really early in the morning.
-I find that if I can be on the road by 6 or 7 am, I can really get a head start on the day.
+I find that if I can be on the road by 5 or 6 am, I can really get a head start on the day.
 I prefer driving during daylight hours, so I would rather drive early in the morning as opposed to late at night.

 Multi-task at the gas station.
-Assign one person to pump gas and another person to run in to buy snacks.
+Assign one person to pump gas and another person to run in to buy snacks, use the bathroom or walk the dogs.
 Each time you stop to get gas, you can easily waste 15-30 minutes of your time that you could be driving.
 This can add up, especially if you have to get gas three or four times in one day!

 Put your receipts in an envelope, especially if you will have reimbursements from an employer or for a tax deduction.
 You can deduct your move across the country as long as you are starting a new job within 6 months of your move!